IbrahimShahzad/CPacketParser/README.md

 A PacketParser based on PcapPlusPlus
 Parses radius packets and outputs some information regarding each layer.

 main.cpp no longer in use.
 User parser.cpp.
-Make is updated accordingly.
+Makefile is updated accordingly.

 usage: ./parser <input> <packets> <repetitions>
   <input>       Either a pcap file or type N to listen via interface